Click on a frequently asked question or topic below for details regarding 2022 ISEP programs.

-Yes, we are currently planning to run most 2021 programs and are accepting applications now in advance of summer, fall, and academic year priority application deadlines.
+Yes, we are currently planning to run most 2022 programs and are accepting applications now in advance of priority application deadlines.
 When we learn of program cancellations, we remove those dates from the program page.

-Over the coming months we will be monitoring health guidance from the World Health Organization, CDC, U.S. State Department, our university partners and other organizations.
-We’re also collecting pandemic response plans from each of our host sites and monitoring vaccination rates around the world.
+Over the coming months, we will be monitoring health guidance from the World Health Organization, CDC, U.S. State Department, our university partners and other organizations.
+We are also collecting pandemic response plans from each of our host sites and monitoring vaccination rates around the world.

 As ISEP host institutions finalize their plans, we will update ISEP program pages and inform program applicants.
 We recommend waiting to purchase your flight until final dates are confirmed or purchasing flights with flexible, low-cost date changes.

-When are the application deadlines for fall, summer, and academic year 2021 programs?
+When are the application deadlines for spring, summer, and January - December 2022 programs?

-Our priority application deadline for ISEP Exchange programs is March 1 for fall (SM1), summer, and academic year (21-22) programs.
+Our priority application deadline for ISEP Exchange programs is September 15 for spring (SM2) and March 1 for fall (SM1), summer, and full year.

 ISEP Direct programs have different applications deadline, so please see our ISEP Direct Program Deadlines page for information on your program of interest.

 When will I need to commit to my ISEP program?